bconf-lang/bconf/SPEC.md

 Inside the object, variable key names can either be a reference to a variable already defined in the file, or an inline definition just for export.
 Much like the `import` statement, there is the actual value and export instruction.

-An export instruction is `true` or an `as` statement.
-Any other value can immediately be considered an inline definition.
+An export instruction is `true` or an `alias statement`.
+Any other value can immediately be considered as an inline definition.
 Any other statement is invalid.
 The following is the expected logic for each valid export instruction:

--   `true`: If there is a variable defined with the same name in the document, it is considered a reference.
-Otherwise, if there is no matching name, it is an inline definition where the value is `true`
+-   `true` (shorthand or explicit): If there is a variable defined before the export statement with the same name in the document, it is considered a reference.
+Otherwise, if there is no matching name, it is an inline definition where the value is `true`.
--   `$variable as $alias`: Exports the actual value for `$variable` under the `$alias` name
+-   `$variable as $alias` (alias statement): Exports the actual value of the variable under a new alias specified after `as`.

 ```bconf
 $app_name = "My App"